DivyaUbarhande/School-Admission-Portal/README.md

-# School-Admission-Portal
-Perfect 👍 Adding a **project structure tree** will make your README much more professional and easy to understand for anyone viewing your repository.
-Here’s the updated **README.md** with the structure included:

----

 # 📚 School Admission Portal

 A web-based application built using **Java Spring Boot** that simplifies and automates the **student admission process** for schools.
 This system helps administrators manage applications, track admission status, and maintain student records efficiently.